-Bits Description 5 Receive Flow Control Enable .
-When this bit is 1, received flow control frames inhibit the transmitter operation as described in Receiving a Pause Frame, page 51.
+Bits Description 8 Receiver Length/Type Error Disable .
+When this bit is set to 1, the core does not perform the length/ type field error check as described in Length/Type Field Error Checks, page 51.
+When this bit is 0, the length/type field checks are performed; this is normal operation.
+7 Receiver Preserve Preamble Enable .
+When this bit is set to 1, the Ethernet MAC receiver preserves the preamble field on the received frame.
+When it is 0, the preamble field is discarded as specified in IEEE Standard 802.3-2008 .
+6 Reserved 5 Receive Flow Control Enable .
+When this bit is 1, received flow control frames inhibit the transmitter operation as described in Receiving a Pause Frame, page 52.
 When it is 0, received flow frames are passed up to the client.
 4 Receiver Jumbo Frame Enable .
 When this bit is 0, the receiver does not pass frames longer than the maximum legal frame size specified in IEEE Standard 802.3-2008 [Ref 1].
 When it is 1, the receiver does not have an upper limit on frame size.
 3 Receiver In-Band FCS Enable .
-When this bit is 1, the Ethernet MAC receiver passes the FCS field up to the client as described in Reception with In-Band FCS Passing, page 47.
+When this bit is 1, the Ethernet MAC receiver passes the FCS field up to the client as described in Reception with In-Band FCS Passing, page 48.
 When it is 0, the Ethernet MAC receiver does not pass the FCS field.
 In both cases, the FCS field is verified on the frame.
 2 Receiver VLAN Enable .
 When this bit is set to 1, the receiver allows the reception of VLAN tagged frames.
 1 Receiver Enable .
 When this bit is set to 1, the receiver is operational.
 When set to 0, the receiver is disabled.
-0 Receiver Reset .
+0 Receiver Reset.
 When this bit is 1, the Ethernet MAC receiver is held in reset.
 This signal is an input to the reset circuit for the receiver block.
 See Resets, page 29 special for details.